ssddanbrown/inlets/README.md

 #### Run as a deployment on Kubernetes

-You can even run `inlets` within your Kubernetes in Docker (kind) cluster to get ingress (incoming network) for your services such as the OpenFaaS gateway:
+You can run the client inside Kubernetes to expose your local services to the Internet, or another network.

+Here's an example showing how to get ingress into your cluster for your OpenFaaS gateway and for Prometheus:

 ```yaml
 apiVersion: apps/v1beta1